 Eating fried chicken

-While the standard Christmas dinner in some Christian countries is turkey, in Japan turkey is hard to come by, so the custom is to eat chicken.
+While the standard Christmas dinner in some Christian countries is turkey, in Japan turkey is hard to come by in Japan, so the custom is to eat chicken.
 You may be surprised to hear that there are long lines at fast food restaurants for fried chicken.

 Eating a decorated cake with strawberries on top for dessert is also a uniquely Japanese custom.
 Every Christmas, a variety of elaborate Christmas cakes line store shelves.

 The way Christmas presents are given to children is also unusual in Japan.
-Instead of placing gifts together under the Christmas tree, in Japan gifts are placed under children's pillows after they have gone to bed.
-Many families tell their children that Santa Claus has delivered presents.
+Instead of putting presents together under the Christmas tree, presents are placed under children's pillows after they go to bed.
+Many families tell their children that Santa Claus delivered the presents.

-Christmas decorations are taken down all together after December 25
+Christmas decorations all taken down after December 25

-In Japan, Christmas decorations are all taken down after December 25.
+In Japan, all Christmas decorations are taken down after December 25th.
 This is because they have to prepare for New Year's, which comes right after Christmas.
-After one night, the Christmas mood completely disappears, and Christmas trees are replaced by New Year's kadomatsu.
-This quick transition may be unique to Japan.
+After one night, the Christmas spirit completely disappears, and Christmas trees are replaced by New Year's kadomatsu.
+This rapid transition may be unique to Japan.

 Stories related to the four seasons